 I admit that the mustard in this sandwich is what really put it over the top; I made it using whole brown and yellow mustard seeds, a little honey, and the same pale rye ale that I used to braised the sausages.
 (Don’t worry, I’ll share the mustard recipe tomorrow.)
 But even with a store-bought brown mustard, or better yet, Dai Due’s Fireman’s 4 variety, this sandwich would still be a surefire game night home run.

-3/4 cup Real Ale Full Moon Pale Rye Ale (if this is not available in your area, substitute another slightly bitter Pale Ale)
+- 3/4 cup Real Ale Full Moon Pale Rye Ale

-When the sausages have finished cooking, turn off the stove.
-Preheat the broiler and spread a little butter on each split hoagie roll.
-Toast the rolls for about minute under the broiler, until they are golden brown and crispy at the edges.
-Place one sausage link in each prepared roll; top with mustard, braised apples and onions.
+- When the sausages have finished cooking, turn off the stove.
+Preheat the broiler and spread a little butter on each split hoagie bun.
+Toast the rolls for about a minute under the broiler, until they are golden brown and crispy at the edges.
+Place one sausage link in each prepared roll.
+Top with mustard, braised apples, and onions.